Skip to main content

 Bilateral relations

-Australia and Sweden have a close bilateral relationship based on shared values and historical links.
-In 1770, Swedish botanist Daniel Solander came to Australia on Captain James Cook's Endeavour and assisted Joseph Banks in describing and collecting native plant specimens.
+Australia and Sweden established full diplomatic ties in 1963 with the establishment of embassies in respective capitals, and maintain a close bilateral relationship based on shared values and historical links.
+In 1770, Swedish botanist Daniel Solander visited Australia on Captain James Cook's Endeavour and assisted Joseph Banks in describing and collecting plant specimens.

 Fast facts